Brittany Cartwright Defends Her Mom After She Interrogates Jax About Hookup Rumors On ‘Vanderpump Rules’

 “I do not hate gay people.”
 Cartwright wrote.
 “I love everyone.
 I was only asking Jax things about the roast.”

-Sherri Cartwright later apologized for offending anyone, tweeting: “I love all people.
+Sherri Cartwright later apologized for offending anyone, tweeting, “I love all people.
 I’m not anyone’s judge.
 Again I apologize.”

 While rumors have run rampant that Jax Taylor hooked up with men in his early days as a young model, he has long denied the stories.
 But Taylor has also made it clear he has no problem with it.
 One thing he does have a problem with?
 Organized religion.
 Unfortunately, Brittany Cartwright’s mom has had a bone to pick with him on that, too.
 Sherry Cartwright has been vocal about the fact that Jax and Brittany need to join a church near their Los Angeles home, but Jax recounted his experiences of going to church as a kid, noting that he didn’t like getting “water thrown at him.”